-- Payments: Use the CRM to follow the customer journey to the end, and apply time-to-payment metrics.
+- Payments: Use the CRM software to follow the customer journey to the end, and apply time-to-payment metrics.

 - TCO: Set a budget for CRM implementation, maintenance, and growth, and measure against it.
 Target cost savings related to the CRM deployment and measure for improvements.